KarelKubat/runtime-metrics/README.md

-To collect metrics inside a program and to act on changes; i.e., without publishing the metrics using a server and without scraping them using a client, the following can be used:
+To collect metrics inside a program and to act on changes; i.e., without publishing the metrics using a server and without scraping them using a client, the following can be used.
+As an example, we wish to track the ratio of failures, and log something when this ratio exceeds 1% over a period of 30 seconds.

     import "github.com/KarelKubat/runtime-metrics/base"
     ...